Project Cost and Contract Procurement ManagementBack to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Defining and discussing life cycle costing and the use of Work Breakdown Structure (WBS) as a budget tool and target cost.
+- Defining and discussing life cycle costing and the use of the Work Breakdown Structure (WBS) as a budget tool and basis for estimating target costs.

 - Defining and discussing the various terms that are integral to cost management: target cost, target price, definitive estimates, conceptual estimates, preliminary estimates, point of assumption, committed costs, opportunity costs, sunk costs, law of diminishing returns, learning curve theory, parametric estimates, order of magnitude estimates, appropriation, and level of effort work.

-- Understanding the differences between fixed costs and variable costs and how they impact the project production and success.
+- Understanding the differences between fixed costs and variable costs and how they impact a project’s execution and success.

 - Understanding and discussing the various earned value concepts: BCWP, BCWS, ACWP, cost variance, cost performance index, estimate at complete (EAC).

-- Understanding and discussing capital budgeting and demonstrating through working problems: (net present value, internal rate of return, payback period analysis).
+- Understanding and discussing capital budgeting and demonstrating that understanding through working problems related to: net present value, internal rate of return, and payback period analysis.